About Tectonic Project

 - ineffective protection of the cultural heritage and inability to use them as assets for sustainable and responsible tourism development;

-- insufficient measures to tackle the effects of climate changes or the damage they suffered in the underwater environment;
+- insufficient measures to tackle the effects of climate change or the damage they suffered in the underwater environment;

 - lack of knowledge and, most of all, of techniques and materials suitable for underwater in situ conservation and protection.

-Indeed, this is the overall aim of the TECTONIC project: to promote an intersectoral collaboration between academic and non-academic professionals working in these different topics and support the exchange of skill and expertise between them, to implement, improve and assess innovative materials, techniques, tools, and methodologies for the Underwater Cultural Heritage.
+Indeed, this is the overall aim of the TECTONIC project: to promote an intersectoral collaboration between academic and non-academic professionals working on these different topics and support the exchange of skills and expertise between them, to implement, improve and assess innovative materials, techniques, tools, and methodologies for the Underwater Cultural Heritage.

 How TECTONIC will face the challenge?

 To achieve its overall aim, the TECTONIC project will undertake innovation and development activities, driven by the following objectives:

 - The study, documentation, and 3D reconstruction of the selected pilot sites;